Deluze/deluze/README.md

 **Some 📓's about me:**

-I'm a Software Engineer who is passionate about both front & back-end technologies, while staying focused on writing performant and readable code 💪
+I'm a Software Engineer who is passionate about both front & back-end technologies while staying focused on writing performant and readable code 💪

 The languages that I'm the most comfortable with are:
   - C++